WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/educational-credentialing-ecosystem.md

 *   Revoking and changing signing keys (issuer or recipient) should not invalidate previously-issued valid credentials
 *   Revocation check should not reveal any personally identifiable information (or any additional information about that credential or batch)

+Beyond this minimal list of functional requirements, we plan to update this with policy-level considerations -- such as environmental sustainability.

+We expect to extend/refine this list of requirements, but our guiding heuristic is the solution must be "better than paper".
+Beyond efficiency and portability, this is particularly important from a privacy and security perspective.

 # Designing the system from first principles